 Make your reservations now for the joint annual dinner of PSR/Sacramento and the UNA.
 We've lined up an extraordinary keynote speaker for this year's annual dinner in Rebecca Peters from Australia, who will be talking about gun violence from an international perspective.
 Ms. Peters has worked for more than 20 years on arms control, women's rights, public health, and social justice.
 She is a lawyer and a journalist, and she was the founding director of the International Action Network on Small Arms (IANSA).
 She spoke last year on behalf of IANSA at the United Nations 5th Biennial Meeting of States on progress toward eradicating the illicit international small arms trade.
 She was invited to be a member of a panel of international experts on gun violence prevention at a summit held at Johns Hopkins after the 2012 Sandy Hook massacre, and she is the author of a chapter in the book, Reducing Gun Violence in America, which came out of that summit.
 In the 1990's, she led a grass roots gun control campaign in Australia.
 Following the 1996 Port Arthur massacre in Australia, thanks to the groundwork of Rebecca and her colleagues, it took the Australian government just 13 days to ban all semi-automatic rifles in the country.For her work on gun violence prevention, she received the Australian Human Rights Medal, the Australian equivalent of the U.S. Presidental Medal of Freedom.
 Rebecca is currently working on a gun violence prevention project in Guatemala.
 She is a dynamic and charismatic speaker, and she is also a delightful and remarkably humble person with a great sense of humor.

 This year's annual dinner will be held at the beautiful DoubleTree by Hilton at 2001 Point West Way, opposite the Arden Fair Mall.
-In addition to the keynote address by Rebecca Peters, the evening will feature a delicious three course meal with a choice of salmon, chicken, or vegetarian entrees; live entertainment; and as always, plenty of good company.
-Social hour and sign-in will be from 5-6 PM, dinner from 6-7 PM, and the program from 7-9.
+In addition to the keynote address by Rebecca Peters, the evening will feature a delicious three course meal with a choice of salmon, chicken, or vegetarian entrees; background music by the Millington Strings Quintet during the social your and a sampler of songs by the acclaimed a cappella group RSVP at the start of the program; and as always, plenty of good company.
+Social hour and sign-in will begin at 5 PM, dinner will begin at 6, and the program will run from about 7-8:30.
 This is an event you won't want to miss.
 The cost of the dinner is $40 per person ($20 for students and residents in training).
 Make your reservations now for this exciting event.